-- 1. Clone the git repository.
-You might want to use the options git clone --depth 1 --branch <version-tag>.
+- 1. Clone the git repository of the package.
+You might want to use the options git clone --depth 1 --branch <version>.
 Find the appropriate tag given the version of the package you are trying to modify. - 2.
+Make a new branch with git checkout -b pyodide-version (e.g., pyodide-1.21.4). - 3.
 Make whatever changes you want.
-Commit them. - 3.
-Use git format-patch HEAD~1 -o <pyodide-root>/packages/<package-name>/ patches/ to generate a patch file for your changes and store it directly into the patches folder.
+Commit them.
+Please split your changes up into focused commits.
+Write detailed commit messages!
+People will read them in the future, particularly when migrating patches or trying to decide if they are no longer needed.
+The first line of each commit message will also be used in the patch file name. - 4.
+Use git format-patch <version> -o <pyodide-root>/packages/<package-name>/patches/ to generate a patch file for your changes and store it directly into the patches folder.